Gaza Humanitarian Crisis: Catastrophic Conditions and Impending Child Deaths

 9 out of 10 children have diseases

-On Monday, the United Nations warned that alarming food shortages, widespread malnutrition, and the rapid spread of diseases are factors that could lead to an “explosion” in the number of child deaths in the Gaza Strip.
+On Monday, the United Nations warned that alarming food shortages, widespread malnutrition, and the rapid spread of diseases are factors that might lead to an “explosion” in the number of child deaths in the Gaza Strip.

 UN agencies said that food and clean water had become “very scarce” in the besieged Palestinian enclave, and that almost all young children were suffering from infectious diseases.